 Information Security is a high priority for the PwC network.
-PwC firms are accountable to their people, clients, suppliers, and other stakeholders to protect information that is entrusted to them.
+Our firm is accountable to our people, clients, suppliers, and other stakeholders to protect information that is entrusted to us.

-Failure to protect information could potentially harm the individuals whose information PwC firms hold, lead PwC firms to suffer regulatory sanctions or other financial losses, and impact the PwC reputation and brand.
-The PwC Information Security Policy (ISP) defines the minimum security requirements with which every PwC firm must comply.
+Failure to protect information could potentially harm the individuals whose information our firm holds, lead our firm to suffer regulatory sanctions or other financial losses, and impact the PwC reputation and brand.
+As such, our firm complies with the PwC Information Security Policy (ISP) which outlines the minimum security requirements for all PwC network firms.